 The Distribution Agreement will continue in effect only if such continuance is specifically approved at least annually by the Board or by vote of a majority of the Fund's outstanding voting securities in accordance with the 1940 Act.
 The Distribution Agreement is terminable without penalty by the Trust on behalf of the Fund on no less than 60 days' written notice when authorized either by a vote of a majority of the outstanding voting securities of the Fund or by vote of a majority of the members of the Board who are not "interested persons" (as defined in the 1940 Act) of the Trust and have no direct or indirect financial interest in the operation of the Distribution Agreement, or by the Distributor, and will automatically terminate in the event of its "assignment" (as defined in the 1940 Act).
-The Distribution Agreement provides that the Distributor shall not be liable for any error of judgment or mistake of law or for any loss suffered by the Trust in connection with the performance of the Distributor's obligations and duties under the Distribution Agreement, except a loss resulting from the Distributor's willful misfeasance, gross negligence or fraud in the performance of such duties and obligations.

-The following table shows the aggregate amount of commissions paid and amounts received by the Distributor from Class A Shares for the periods indicated:
+The following table shows the aggregate amount of commissions paid and amounts received by the Distributor from Class A shares for the periods indicated:

-Period Amount of Commissions Amount Received For the fiscal year ended December 31, 2022 \$3,987 \$0 For the fiscal year ended December 31, 2021 \$4,081 \$0 For the fiscal year ended December 31, 2020 \$12,902 \$0
+Amount of Amount Period Commissions Received For the fiscal year ended December 31, 2024 \$64,340 \$0 For the fiscal year ended December 31, 2023 \$30,387 \$0 For the fiscal year ended December 31, 2022 \$3,987 \$0

-The Distributor does not retain sales charges for the sale of the Fund's Class A Shares.
+The Distributor does not retain sales charges for the sale of the Fund's Class A shares.
 Pursuant to the Distribution Agreement, should any amounts be retained by the Distributor, such amounts would not be held for profit at the Distributor, but instead would be used solely for distribution related expenditures.